Skip to main content

 Michael Jordan’s rookie contract

-The clause he tried to have added
+The clause Jordan and his agent tried to add

-This was a smart move by the team because during his first five seasons in the league, the Bulls’ total attendance was sixth-best in the NBA during the regular season.
+This was a smart move by the team because, during his first five seasons in the league, the Bulls’ total attendance was sixth-best in the NBA during the regular season.
+Outside of an injury during his second year, Jordan started every game for the Bulls during that time.

 How much money did Michael Jordan earn during his playing career?